Worker's Compensation

 • Injured employee notifies his/her supervisor.

-• Supervisor and employee complete an Incident Report Form to record job injuries that do not require medical treatment.
+• Supervisor and employee complete the Workers Compensation Incident Report Form to record job injuries that do not require medical treatment.

 • UA Workers' Compensation Coordinator retains the signed, completed Incident Report Form as documentation of the incident.